About the LSAT

-The Co-Op Bookshop SPP stocks The Official LSAT Handbook, in addition to other publications from the Law School Admission Council.
+The Co-Op Bookshop stocks The Official LSAT Handbook, in addition to other publications from the Law School Admission Council.
 Various practice tests are also available for purchase and the Co-Op Bookshop accepts online orders.
 Please contact the Co-Op Bookshop directly to place your order.

 Many local bookshops also stock LSAT preparation books which can be ordered online.
 If in stock, some offer next day delivery within Australia (which is likely to be quicker than delivery if you order through LSAC).
 These books are very useful.
 Amongst other things, they offer:

 - An explanation of the LSAT and how it is scored;

 - Tips and strategies to practise specific skill types (e.g. logic reasoning, logic games, reading comprehension and writing sample);

 - Some books even offer a preparation guide for the week of the test, what you can expect on the day and after the test;